 - 8 night accommodations (1 night in Miami, 7 nights in Cuba)

 - Daily breakfast

-- Lunches and dinners (as specified on the itinerary)
+- Meals (as specified on the itinerary)

-- All local ground transportation
+- Local ground transportation

 - Pre-trip departure information

 - Admission to all museums and public buildings listed in itinerary

 - Round-trip Airfare U.S. – Cuba – U.S.